Zag-Research/Zag-Smalltalk/Documentation/Threads-Processes.md

 };

 const ProcessRequest = enum {

-normal, // thread is alternating between running and blocking

-quit, // thread is asked to quit - if blocked, sent signal to thread`

-save, // thread is asked to save the process object yo yjr image
+	normal, // thread is alternating between running and blocking quit, // thread is asked to quit - if blocked, interrupted save, // thread is asked to save the process object to the image gcPause, //

-gcPause, //

 };
 ```

-### Input/Output Threads
-In order for execution threads to be able to cooperate with the global collector thread they cannot block for I/O. Therefore every blockable operation serializes through an I/O thread.
+On entry to a method, a `loop` threaded word (from inlining), or completion (failure or otherwise) of an I/O or FFI, `process.request == .normal` is checked.
+If it's not `.normal` then special handling is required
 ### Global Arena Collector thread